April 8 - May 6, 2015

 - Enroll in or change health plans

-- Enroll in Optional Life Insurance Coverage - special open enrollment !
+- Apply for Optional Life Insurance Coverage - special open enrollment in 2015!

 - Apply for the buy-out option